 It is easier to illustrate the 8-ball scam or the airplane game with a picture from Wikipedia.
 Let's say you are the blue dot.
 You need to recruit enough people to fill the red dots (well, you recruit the "co-pilots", and they can recruit the crew, who then recruit the passengers, just two each...), and you get paid and get out of the game, by taking money from all the people who have already paid.
 Got that?

-what does the TVI Express "matrix" look like?
-Look above for a picture from a
+So what does the TVI Express "matrix" look like?
+Look above for a picture from a recruiter website

 The 1-2-4-8 structure is unmistakable.
 The "leader" gets paid when he filled all the positions below him, and he can only fill the position by recruiting more people.